 You don’t need to attend the settlement.
 Your solicitor arranges it with the seller’s solicitor as well as your lender and the sellers lender.

 Pick up your keys and move in

 On settlement day see the real estate agent to get your house keys as the house is yours!

 If you can’t see the real estate agent they will contact you and arrange to drop off the keys.

 Now the home is yours, you’ll need to start making repayments as outlined in your loan contract.

-You can check your internet banking to confirm when your first repayment is due or your mortgage broker will advise you (e.g. If repayments are set up to be fortnightly, the first repayment is 2 weeks after settlement).
+You can check your internet banking to confirm when your first repayment is due or we can advise you (e.g. If repayments are set up to be fortnightly, the first repayment is 2 weeks after settlement).

 Before the first repayment is due, check you have enough to cover it and ensure it is coming from the correct account.

-I’m Victor Kalinowski and I’m a Mortgage Broker at Blackk Home Loans based in Brisbane.
+I’m Victor Kalinowski and I’m a Mortgage Broker at Blackk Home Loans based in Brisbane and Burleigh Heads.
 You can read more about me here.

-If you want to get started, please book online now, a meeting with me at a time that suits you – either a phone call or a face to face meeting (there is no cost for this consultation so you have nothing to lose).
+If you want to get started, please book online now, a meeting with me at a time that suits you – either a phone call or a face to face meeting.